 - How many marketing offers do you have in your content?

 - Is there a variety of marketing offers that interest your buyer persona?

 - How effective are your CTAs?

 This is the part where you step aside and call your website developer or IT guy to handle.
 Well, unless you’re tech-savvy.
-Technical assessment helps identify issues with your site that may be preventing your website from having the visibility it should have.
+The technical assessment helps identify issues with your site that may be preventing your website from having the visibility it should have.

 Some of the things to look out for include:

 - Is your website design responsive?
 Is it mobile friendly?
 There’s increasing use of smartphones by consumers to access the Internet.
 So, your website should be responsive.
 Do your readers have access to your website through their tabs, mobile phones, or even laptops?
 Also, are important information displayed well on different screen size

 - Is your website error message free?
 You should keep your eye open for error messages and broken links that lead visitors to dead ends.
 Are there response code errors crowding your website?
 What about the broken links?
 Are they cleared?
 Tools like Google’s Webmaster can be helpful in finding these error messages and cleaning up broken links.